-According to the National Alliance on Mental Illness (NAMI), LGBTQ teens are six times more likely than the general population to experience symptoms of depression.
+According to the National Alliance on Mental Illness (NAMI), LGBTQIA+ teens are six times more likely than the general population to experience symptoms of depression.
 Compared to straight people, they are four times more likely to attempt suicide, have suicidal thoughts, or engage in self-harm.

-If you have an LGBTQ child or teen in your life, it can be helpful to learn about the unique mental health challenges they may be experiencing and the resources that exist to help you support them.
+If you have an LGBTQIA+ child or teen in your life, it can be helpful to learn about the unique mental health challenges they may be experiencing and the resources that exist to help you support them.

 Never Miss a Beat!